minio/docs/source/operations/checklists/software.rst

        The method to use varies by operating system.
        Check with your operating system's documentation for how to synchronize time with a time server.

    * - :octicon:`circle`
+     - Disable system services that index, scan, or audit the filesystem, system-level calls, or kernel-level calls (``mlocate``, ``auditd``).
+       These services can reduce performance due to resource contention or interception of MinIO operations.

+       You can alternatively configure these services to ignore or exclude MinIO directories and processes.

+   * - :octicon:`circle`
      - System administrator access to the remote servers